-Costs to the community (including car owners) arise from carbon emissions, poor air quality, congestion, road building and maintenance, public health effects, collisions and isolation of h is up is up in Crawley is up
+Costs to the community (including car owners) arise from carbon emissions, poor air quality, congestion, road building and maintenance, public health effects, collisions and isolation of

-On average, over the last 20 years people are travelling less and making fewer trips commuter trips are down by a 5th
+On average, over the last 20 years people are travelling less and making fewer trips.
+Commuter trips are down by a 5th non-car users.
+Take up and fragmentation of land for vehicle use is at the expense of space for housing and business development, wildlife and amenity and affect safety and access.